 A search bar or magnifying glass icon linked to a search bar is also a helpful tool for a deep or complicated website.

-A favicon is the small graphic that is used to represent the website and placed on the browser tab.
-The favicon can be as small as 16 x 16 pixels and saved as an .ico or .png file and added to the website using the CMS.
+A favicon is a small graphic that is used to represent the website and placed on the browser tab.
+The favicon can be as small as 16 x 16 pixels and saved as a .ico or .png file and added to the website using the CMS.